MARSALEK FIRE

 My Grandmothers brothers, Uncles John, Bob, Tom and her brother in law Olin.
 There was my dad’s brother uncle Jack or Jackie as he was universally known.
 We had another uncle Bob on my mothers side and my uncle Ray who was an uncle by marriage.

 So, bunches of them.
 Some we saw often, others, not so much.
 For many years when I was growing up, the entire Shannon and Gray families got together during the holidays.
 Uncle John Gray, he of the pin-stripe suits and deep, deep growl of a voice, stood up very straight when he shook your hand.
 Aunt Eva, always perfectly coiffed, invariably dressed in a grey suit and smelling richly of powder would offer her soft hand, light as a butterfly.
 My grown cousin Iva Jean offered her little hand palm down, the fragile bones light as as a birds wing.
 She was a giggly girl, though she was in her forties.
 She was a simple woman, kind and loving.
 My uncle Bob Gray was short and wiry with a shiny bald head and he shook with the vigor of a life long farmer.
 My dad’s brother uncle Jackie shook with his arm akimbo, his right elbow swung out and his hand diving down on yours like a hawk on a mouse, a firm economical grip.
-My grandmother Annie, she of the Lace Curtain Irish. used her left hand which you softly gripped from the side with your left, your fingers slipped across the index finger and next to her thumb, and always delivered with a soft kiss on her cheek.
+My grandmother Annie, she of the Lace Curtain Irish, used her left hand which you softly gripped from the side with your left, your fingers slipped across the index finger and next to her thumb, and always delivered with a soft kiss on her cheek.
 When she was dressed up she floated in a cloud of White Shoulders, even today the scent evokes memories of her.
 My grandfather, “Big Jack” Shannon shook hands with a hearty “My blessed boy.”
 He left no doubt he cared for you.

 They had all been born in another century and formality was like wearing a suit of clothes.
 They all walked in the histories of their time.
 The view in our kitchen was more inward than outward.
 Not in the sense that they were unsophisticated, but rather in a way that valued honesty, formality and steady friendship as the anchors of their lives.
 Manuel, Johnny, Oliver and those other men who sat and drank coffee at our kitchen table, did not talk out of school.
 Personal opinions were never voiced in front of children, or, I think, in front of wives.
 Dad’s friends seem homogenous to me, not in the way they dressed or walked to our door, but in their opinions about what mattered the most to them.